zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **ZMD**: But also, the thing I'm terrified of, because you've totally been doing this in your _New York Times_ articles, and I'm hoping that I'm not an idiot for continuing to talk to you, because I'm hoping the book will be different.
 There's this important part where doomsday is still real.
 The basic obvious-to-a-child case of AI risk, I still believe in that part.

-**MV**: You reveal that you know why it's a doomsday cult through the things you say, and that the actual answer, you know is unspeakable, is taboo, so only putting a false answer in other people's mouths could give you a publishable piece.
+**MV**: You reveal that you know why it's a doomsday cult through the things you say, and that the actual answer is unspeakable, is taboo, so only putting a false answer in other people's mouths could give you a publishable piece.
 If you didn't know why people end up in doomsday cults, you wouldn't have ended up in the type of cult you ended up in.

 **CM**: My cult is what, _The New York Times_?